Lite Pro Enterprise | Standard Advanced

 What happens if I deposit my payments weekly (into my bank account) or for more than one register at once?

 For many customers, the register closure payments will be included in a larger bank deposit, such as a weekly deposit or settlement from credit card processors.
 This means you'll need to match this payment to the invoice for all the applicable register closures.
-Check out Xero's help article for help with this.
+Refer to Xero's help article for further information about this.

-Accounting for stock/inventory costs is important to help you understand whether your retail business is making money.
+Accounting for inventory costs is important to help you understand whether your retail business is making money.
 Your accountant will need to understand how much your stock costs you, and how much your inventory is worth.

-It is essential that you use Vend's stock order feature when adding new product inventory.
+It is essential that you use the order stock feature in Retail POS when adding new product inventory.
 If you do not, your product costs will be incorrect.

-When you're processing your stock orders through Vend, you'll need to send these to Xero to create an accounts payable invoice in Xero.
+When you're processing your stock orders through Retail POS, you'll need to send these to Xero to create an accounts payable invoice in Xero.
 Unlike the rest of the integration, this does not happen automatically.

 To post a received stock order to Xero, follow the steps below:

-1. Navigate to the Stock Control page in Vend
+1. Navigate to Inventory > Stock control in Retail POS